LayersOfAbstraction/LayersOfAbstraction.github.io/_posts/0001-01-07-displaying-auth0-user-profiles-in-ASP.NET-Core-MVC-part2.md

 dotnet user-secrets init
 ```

-Do NOT copy and paste this into terminal!
+Don't copy and paste these below statements into the terminal.
 Write each value into these properties by hand so as to insert your
 own values.
 ```